andersonopt/website/content/blog/product-release-notes-date.md

 **Sub-folders for Hazards**

-Exported KML files now group hazards into sub-folders based on the hazard type, so all slope polygons are in a sub-folder for slope.
-This makes it simple to toggle on and off entire hazard categories in Google Earth.
+Exported KML files now group hazards into sub-folders based on the hazard type, so all slope polygons are in a sub-folder for slope, etc. This makes it simple to turn on and off entire hazard categories in Google Earth at once (e.g. you can hide all slope hazard shading or just view the buildable area shading).

 ![](/images/kmlexport_hazardfolders.png)

 **Group hazards by owners and parcels**

-In conjunction, we've added an additional setting to group layers by parcel.
+In conjunction, we've added an additional setting in the KML export modal to group exported layers by parcel.
 Use this setting if you want to easily hide/show individual parcels (and all their associated layers).

 ![](/images/groupbyowners_parcels.png)